THE GREATEST LIE EVER TOLD

 - Precisely what is the Divine salvation (redemption)?

-- Why would we be admonished to work out our own salvation with fear and trembling if righteousness is imputed to us unconditionally and eternally?
+- Why would we be admonished to work out our own salvation with fear and trembling (Philippians 2:12) if righteousness were imputed to us unconditionally and eternally?

-- What does Peter mean when he claims the righteous are saved with difficulty?
+- In I Peter 4:18, what does Peter mean when he claims the righteous are saved with difficulty?

-- Who is it that builds his house on the rock?
+- Who builds his house on the rock?

 - What is the purpose of the return of the Lord Jesus to the world?